Daily Mail sees year in line, helped by B2B

 But the picture was bleaker at its local titles, where underlying advertising revenue fell 8 percent in what it said was a difficult market.

-The company said it expected the outcome for the year to end-September to be in line with market expectations, which for pretax profit stand between 240 million pounds and 257 million pounds , according to a company compiled poll.
+The company said it expected the outcome for the year to end-September to be in line with market expectations, which for pretax profit stand between 240 million pounds and 257 million pounds ($389-$416 million), according to a company compiled poll. ($1 = 0.6174 British pounds)

 (Reporting by Paul Sandle; editing by James Davey)